ministryofjustice/hmpps-person-record/runbooks/003-Rollback.md

 * You need a database connection to the read-replica database of `hmpps-person-record`.
 To do this see:
   * [Connecting to the database](001-Connecting-To-The-Database.md)

-* This service is tightly coupled `hmpps-person-match` as it is responsible for matching:
+* This service is tightly coupled to `hmpps-person-match` which is responsible for matching:
   * [hmpps-person-match](https://github.com/ministryofjustice/hmpps-person-match)

-## 1. Identify the effected version
+## 1. Identify the affected version

-Firstly, identify the deployment that has caused the unwanted behaviour, regardless whether it has originated from `hmpps-person-match` or `hmpps-person-record`.
+Firstly, identify the deployment of  `hmpps-person-match` or `hmpps-person-record` that has caused the unwanted behaviour.

 Once identified, then locate the deployment time that change has been running from.
+You can find this by looking in CircleCI or Github at the deployment.
 This will be in the format:
 ```
 yyyy-MM-dd HH:mm:ss
 ```

-We can use this to identify any clusters + records that have been updated and processed with the unwanted changes.
+We can use this to identify any clusters and records that have been updated and processed with the unwanted changes.

 ## 2. Rollback Changes